 First of all, you need to create and set up the Google Tag Manager server container.
 If you don’t have a server container follow this instruction.

-1. Log in to your GTM server account and click Add custom domain.
+1. Log in to your stape account, choose a container, scroll down and click Add domain.

-3. If you are using Cloudflare login to your account -> click on your site’s domain -> Click DNS -> Add record
+3. The below example will show how to add DNS setting in Cloudflare.
+Login to your account -> click on your site’s domain -> Click DNS -> Add record

 4. Add these setting: